nikitavoloboev/data/programming-languages/python/python-libraries/python-libraries.md

 - [Plyvel](https://github.com/wbolster/plyvel) - Fast and feature-rich Python interface to LevelDB.
 - [ormar](https://github.com/collerek/ormar) - Async mini ORM for Python, with support for Postgres, MySQL, and SQLite.
 - [yoyo-migrations](https://pypi.org/project/yoyo-migrations/) - Database schema migration tool.
 Database migrations can be written as SQL files or Python scripts.
+- [PyPika](https://github.com/kayak/pypika) - Python API for building SQL queries.
+Excels at all sorts of SQL queries but is especially useful for data analysis.

 ## GUI